After Ashley: Plot

 In 1999, Justin Hammond lives with his mother and father, Ashley and Alden.
 They endure trials and tribulations of being a dysfunctional family due to Alden's passive-aggressive nature and Justin's desire to want to be able to grow up without having to talk to his mother about topics such as sexual intercourse or drug usage.
 An argument ensues when Alden informs Ashley that he has hired a homeless man to do some finishing touches on their long postponed yard work.
 As a result, the homeless man (who is given the name Glen but is not given any stage time) murders Ashley and leaves her body in the basement for Justin to find.
 Justin immediately makes a call to 911 to inform them of his mother's murder.

 Three years later, in 2002, Alden and Justin have been invited to appear on a talk show in Central Florida with TV producer David Gavin to talk about Alden's best selling book, entitled After Ashley.
 Alden makes certain that everyone knows of the pain he and Justin have endured since losing a wife and mother, but Justin continuously gives unhelpful and insulting answers to all of David's questions, and protests that simply because someone has died, doesn't mean that all their recognition should be directed on only the good qualities of their character, and not only that, but Alden is lying about his wife to make the two of them look good.

 That night, Justin sneaks into a bar where he meets Julie, a girl with a gothic image who recognizes him as the "911 Kid".
 At first, Justin talks about his "love" for Jesus Christ, which he shortly thereafter admits he was only lying to be funny.
 During this conversation, he attempts to "figure her out" so that she'd be more interested in having sex with him, which as it turns out, is why Julie initiated a conversation at all.
-So they go to Justin's apartment that night.
+So they go to Justin's apartment that night, where Justin makes Julie spend the night sleeping on the armchair.